 The primary objectives of the CPCC are to:

 - maintain pure authenticated cultures of algae, cyanobacteria, and duckweed that are of interest in ecological and biotechnological research;

 - provide these cultures, along with the appropriate culture medium, to researchers in universities, government and industry;

 - train researchers on the maintenance of algal cultures, including medium preparation and aseptic technique;

 - promote the use of algal strains native to Canada;

 - provide researchers with other information and services related to algae; and

 - serve as a depository for valuable cultures from other researchers.

 Given that one of our objectives is to promote the use of strains native to Canada, about 50% of the strains are native to Canada and about 80% are unique to the CPCC.
 Some of the isolates are from areas of environmental concern in Canada (e.g., the Great Lakes, acid-stressed lakes, metal-polluted and organically-polluted sites); some are from stressed environments (e.g., low or high pH, low or high temperatures); some have special properties (e.g., toxin or high lipid production); others are commonly used as a food source for other organisms or for toxicity testing.

-The Director of the CPCC is Dr. Brian Colman, Professor Emeritus (York University, Toronto, ON Canada).
-Dr. Kirsten Muller is the Associate Director at the University of Waterloo.
-We have an Advisory Committee that consists of the directors and the following faculty members:
+The co-Directors of the CPCC are Dr. Kirsten Muller (Biology, UWaterloo) and Dr. Monica Emelko (Civil & Environmental Engineering, UWaterloo).
+We have an Advisory Committee that consists of the directors and the following members: